gauthamgtg/Flash.co-Play-Store-Review-NPS-Analysis/README.md

 # Flash.co-Play-Store-Review-NPS-Analysis

+Flash.co - An email id made for shopping & packed with cashbacks!
+First in the world!
+Made in India!

 <h1>Net Promoter Score (NPS) </h1>

 * Net Promoter Score (NPS) is a customer loyalty indicator and measurement methodology.